 According to a recent Tufts University study, there is a 30% spike in the solid waste stream at most universities every April and May, when students are preparing to leave campus.
 To address this wasteful (and costly) issue, Housing and Residence Life at UNC Asheville has partnered with several non-profit and local organizations to collect furniture, clothes, shoes, bedding, backpacks, non-perishable food and other reusable items.
 During the 2018 move-out, Goodwill received over 13,000 lbs of reusable items from UNC Asheville.

-RecycleMania is an internationally-practiced friendly competition and tool to promote waste reduction on campus.
+The Campus Race to Zero Waste, formerly known as RecycleMania, is an internationally-practiced friendly competition and tool to promote waste reduction on campus.
 Schools across the United States and Canada report the amount of recycling and trash collected each week and are in turn ranked in various categories based on who recycles the most and landfills the least.
 With each week’s updated ranking, participating schools follow their performance against other colleges and use the results to rally their campus to reduce and recycle more.